clemsonciti/workshop-palmetto/_episodes/02-accessing-palmetto.md

 Pametto is accessed using the SSH (["Secure shell"](https://en.wikipedia.org/wiki/Ssh_(Secure_Shell))) protocol.
 Palmetto runs the *SSH server*; on your local machine, you will need to run *SSH client* which connects to a server using a command-line *terminal*.
 The commands that are entered on the terminal are processed by the server on Palmetto.

-To start the SSH client on a Mac, you can open the Terminal Application (whih is usually losated in `Applications` &rarr; `Utilities`) and run the following:
+To start the SSH client on a Mac, you can open the Terminal Application (which is usually located in `Applications` &rarr; `Utilities`) and run the following:

 ~~~
 ssh login.palmetto.clemson.edu